garrettkrohn/blog/content/blog/my-journey-to-software-engineering.md

 ## Support Engineer Kipsu

-Before I finished my bootcamp, I ended up getting hired at a start-up company in the Twin Cities called Kipsu.
-The position I was hired for was Support Engineer, which had me doing customer support while continuing to build my technical skills.
+Before I finished my bootcamp, I ended up getting hired at a mature start-up company called Kipsu and I've been working there since.
+It's been a great company and I'm so thankful that I have had the opportunity.

-## Software Engineer

-At the beginning of 2023 I was promoted from Support Engineer to Software Engineer and I started in the Accelerated Engineer Program.
-The program was a training program that was focued on helping people like myself that had come out of a bootcamp get ready for a developer role.